programmatordev/kirby-stripe-checkout/README.md

 type: `string` `required`

-Webhook secret found when creating a Webhook in the Stripe Dashboard.
+Webhook secret found when a Webhook is created in the Stripe Dashboard.

 Check the [Setup](#setup) section for more information.